Elon Musk unveils first Boring Company tunnel under SpaceX HQ

 The 1.4-mile (2.3 kilometer) long, 14-foot (4.3-meter) wide test tunnel winds its way underneath Hawthorne and is estimated to have cost $10 million.
 This, Boring notes, is a fraction of the cost of traditional tunneling.
 It exists as a research and development tunnel for Boring's aspirations of improving tunneling capabilities and creating new modes of public transport.

-Shortly before Tuesday's event, Musk tweeted an image of the Tesla Model X, on track, inside the tunnel, later clarifying that any autonomous electric vehicle, not just a Tesla, could use the system.
+Shortly before Tuesday's event, Musk tweeted an image of the Tesla Model X, on track, inside the tunnel, later clarifying that any autonomous electric vehicle, not just a Tesla, could use the system and it would cost around $200 to $300 to install.

+Boring has also shown footage demonstrating that it can deliver cars from the test tunnel directly to a garage or parking lot using a lift system, which plucks vehicles from the tunnel and transports them above ground.

 Several VIPs got to take rides on the newly opened track, with one reporter complaining of motion sickness.
-According to the Associated Press, Musk said the team ran out of time but that the system will be "smooth as glass" when fully operational.
+According to the Associated Press, Musk attributed the bumpy rides to the team running out of time and said the system will be "smooth as glass" when fully operational.

 Tuesday's event took place next to a Monty-Python inspired medieval watchtower constructed from the excavated debris cast off by the Boring Company's huge boring machine.
 Removing the dirt created by tunneling accounts for around 15 percent of the cost of boring holes.